-In sum, contemporary linguistics offers a precise analysis of the form and meaning of natural language expressions, treating language both as a formal and as a cognitive system.
-One key question on the syntactic side (section 2.1) is where natural language lies in the hierarchy of formal languages; going beyond natural language, the same question can and should be asked about systems such as animal call sequences and human artifacts such as dance, music, and visual narratives.
-One key question on the meaning side is which aspects of semantic information are encoded in words (section 2.2), and which are due to productive rules (section 2.3) - a candidate for a productive rule being, as we will see, the algorithm for presupposition generation (see section 4.2.2).
-A strategy for addressing the question of whether meanings arise from productive rules is to investigate new, sometimes invented meaning-bearing forms (such as novel gestures and visual animations); with such objects, conventionalization can be excluded as an explanation for how the inferences arise.
-More broadly, we would also want to determine how the different semantic operations compare to those present in other semantic systems in nature, and what we can learn from the comparison.
+In sum, contemporary linguistics offers a precise analysis of the form and meaning of sentences, treated simultaneously as formal and as cognitive systems.
+One key question on the syntactic side is where natural language lies in the hierarchy of formal languages; the same question can and should be asked about further systems such as animal call sequences and human artifacts such as dance, music, and visual narratives.
+One key question on the meaning side is which aspects of semantic information are encoded in words, and which are due to productive rules - such as the productive rules of presupposition generation discussed in section 2.3.2; investigating new, sometimes invented meaning-bearing forms (such as gestures) will help address the productivity question.
+More broadly, we would want to determine how these semantic operations compare to those found in other semantic systems in nature, and what we can learn from the comparison.